All Episodes

 The State Department funneled $55 million to Laureate College.

-It started when she was first lady and she turned a thousand dollars into a hundred thousand dollars in commodity futures, you know, and received improper financial assistance on the trades from the top lawyer at Tyson's Food, which at the time was the nation's biggest poultry company.
+It started when she was first lady, and she turned $1,000 into $100,000 in commodity futures, you know, and received improper financial assistance on the trades from the top lawyer, Tyson's Food, which at the time was the nation's biggest poultry company.

-The lawyer, James Blair, was a close Clinton competant.
+The lawyer James Blair was a close Clinton confidant.

 They haven't changed their stripes.

-And in the fall of 94, a paper for the Journal of Economics and Finance, economists from the University of North Florida and Auburn University investigated the odds of gaining a hundred-fold return in cattle futures markets during that period in question and using a model that was stated to give the hypothetical investor the benefit of the doubt.
+And in the fall of 94, a paper for the Journal of Economics and Finance, economists from the University of North Florida and Auburn University investigated the odds of gaining a hundred-fold return in cattle futures markets during that period in question.

 They have gotten rich.